Ibasam/IBASAM/README.md

 IBASAM (Individual Based Atlantic Salmon Model) is an individual-based demo-genetic model developed to simulate S. salar population dynamics in southern European populations.

 - **How does IBASAM work?**

 The IBASAM model was developed in C++ and interfaced as a shared library for R (R Development Core, 2010) to make easy the statistical analyses of model outputs.
 The C++ source codes and R scripts to create and use the model as R package are available online on Github.

+IBASAM is made of 8 submodels representing fundamental biological processes :
+1. Reproductionandreddcreation (SM1)
+2. Emergence from the redds and individual birth
+3. Genetic coding and transmission
+4. Growth
+5. Survival
+6. Smoltification
+7. Maturation
+8. Migrations

+It also includes 2 environmental submodels:
+10. River climate submodel
+11. Ocean climate submodel).

+For the sake of conciseness, all submodels are not extensively justified, but Appendix B gives further explanations and graphics of some of the mathematical functions used.

 - **How to use IBASAM?**